 IMPORTANT: In order to pursue any Postgraduate training in Ontario, you must hold a valid license with the College of Physicians and Surgeons of Ontario (CPSO).
 It is your responsibility to contact the CPSO for a license application package, as well as to ensure that all licensing requirements are met prior to the elective period.
 The license application should be submitted to the CPSO at least two months prior to the elective start date.
 You will not be able to commence your rotation without a valid CPSO license.
 Please visit the CPSO website for application packages.
 The Inquiries Department at CPSO can be reached at 416.967.2617 or email@example.com

-The applicant must first contact the program to formally request the elective and include the proposed start and end date of the rotation.
-For program contact information please see our Residency Training Program contact info.
+The applicant must first contact the program to formally request the elective of their choice, and indicate the proposed start and end date of the rotation.
+For program contact information please see Residency Training Program contact info.

-The applicant must then send the following documentation to Tara Coletti in the Postgraduate Medical Education office; email@example.com.
+After the program approves the requested elective dates, the applicant must send the following documentation to firstname.lastname@example.org in the Postgraduate Medical Education office:

-a copy of your Medical Degree (a photo is acceptable)
+Copy of Medical Degree (a photo is acceptable)

 CPSO number if you have previously been licensed in Ontario